Roman-Ghorjomeladze/react-express/README.md

 ## How to guide ##
 - Prerequisites
-    - You should have NodeJS version 18 or newer installed on your device.
+    - You should have NodeJS installed on your device.
+Preferably version 18 or newer.
 - Instalation
     - You should navigate to root directory and run -> npm run install:both
         - The script installs dependencies in both Front End and API projects.
 You might need to wait for couple of minutes, so you have some time to grab coffe :)